pschou/go-flowfile/README.md

 }
 ```

-Another program example of building a NiFi routing program, this time it only
+Another slightly more complex program example of building a NiFi routing
-forwards 1 of every 10 Files:
+program, this time it forwards 1 of every 10 FlowFiles while keeping the
+bundles together in one POST:

 ```golang
 func main() {